-Since it has been confirmed that Zika virus has reached Florida, many theme parks and water parks that are located in the sunshine state now are offering free mosquito repellent, so people can be safe from the nasty insects and there is no chance that they contract one of the many different mosquito-borne diseases the bugs carry.
+Since it was confirmed that the Zika virus has reached Florida, many theme parks and water parks in the Sunshine State are now are offering free mosquito repellent.
+This will keep visitors safe from these nasty insects.
+It will also make sure that there’s no chance of them contracting one of the many mosquito-borne diseases these bugs can carry.

-Hand sanitizers have long been something that you absolutely need to take with you if you are going to a theme park or a water park, because there are so many bacteria floating around these types of places, that you need to somehow protect yourself from them.
-But in light of the Zika virus outbreak and other diseases that are associated with mosquitoes, some theme parks are taking it one step further and providing free mosquito repellent to its visitors, so kids, parents and anyone else, who visits these parks, can avoid these mosquito diseases.
+Hand sanitizer has long been something that you absolutely need to take to a theme park or a water park.
+So many bacteria float around these types of places that you need to protect yourself from them somehow.
+In light of the Zika virus outbreak—as well as the other diseases associated with mosquitoes—some theme parks are taking it one step further.

-In addition to the fact that the free mosquito repellent could prevent thousands of people from getting Zika, this initiative also could be a way how to limit the spread of Zika virus in Florida and in other states as well.
-Caution and prevention of contracting Zika could be one of the most efficient ways how to slow down the Zika spreading through United States, and if these prevention tools are available for free, then people are most likely to use them.
-And since these theme parks work together with the governments and organizations like the Center for Disease Control and Prevention, their fee mosquito repellent policy could be the key element in the fight against Zika in Florida and in U.S. overall.
+This free mosquito repellent could prevent thousands of people from getting Zika.
+This initiative could also be a way of limiting the spread of the Zika virus in Florida and other states as well.
+Caution and prevention could be the most efficient ways to slow down the spread of Zika in the U.S. If these prevention tools are available for free, then people are more likely to use them.

-But how do they get the theme and water park visitors to actually pick up the free repellent?
-The parks have not only set up the repellent bottles on desks in strategic places like near the entrances, but also are giving out fliers, that highlight why they should use the repellent.
-Among the reason is that the best way to avoid getting Zika is by not getting bitten by the mosquito, which is true and the main reason you should use mosquito repellents and wear protective clothing whenever you are in a place where mosquitoes that are disease vectors live.
+But how do they plan to get the theme and water park visitors to actually pick up the free repellent?
+These parks haven’t only set up the bottles of repellent on desks in strategic places, like near the entrances.
+They’re also giving out fliers that highlight why people should use the repellent.